cybernetics/kettle/README.md

 dot-notation events: events bound to the view/element in the dot-notation.
 bracket-notation events: events bound to the view/element in the bracket-notation
+curly bracket-notation events: events bound to the view/element in the curly bracket notation (debounced)
 `group`: a group or array of groups that the view/element inherits its behavior from
 `setup`: a method (or array of methods) that will be called after this element/view has been instantiated, typically to modify `el`